Allan de San Miguel

 Allan Murray de San Miguel (born 1 February 1988) is an Australian former professional baseball catcher.
 He is currently a coach with the Kansas City Royals.
 De San Miguel was previously a manager for the Melbourne Aces of the Australian Baseball League following a long career with the Australian national baseball team, both the Perth Heat and Melbourne Aces in the Australian Baseball League and various minor league baseball teams.

-De San Miguel is the most capped player in the Australian Baseball League, holding the record for the most games played with 386 when he retired following the 2019–20 Australian Baseball League season.
+De San Miguel was the most capped player in the Australian Baseball League, holding the record for the most games played with 386 when he retired following the 2019–20 Australian Baseball League season.
+His record was surpassed by Trent D'Antonio in 2023 and again by Tim Kennelly 15 December 2023.

 Playing career

+Minnesota Twins

 De San Miguel attended South Fremantle Senior High School in Perth, Western Australia before signing with the Minnesota Twins organization as an undrafted free agent on August 18, 2004.
-He split time between all levels of the Twins organization, from Rookie League to AAA, as an organizational catcher until the Twins released him from the New Britain Rock Cats in 2011.
+He split time between all levels of the Twins organization, from Rookie League to Triple–A, as an organizational catcher until the Twins released him from the New Britain Rock Cats in 2011.